-- 7. Check the fuel rack return spring for wear and replace it if worn.
-This spring returns the fuel rack to the no-fuel position.
-Push the spring on over the flat on the shaft and then pry the leg into its slot in the bearing carrier (Figure 13-1).
+When reinstalling the fuel rack return spring, push it on over the flat on the shaft and then pry the leg into its slot in the bearing carrier (Figure 13-1).
 The extension below the knee must catch under the bearing carrier.
-Finally, push the spring down as far as it will go on the shaft. - 8.
-Readjust high-idle speed (p.
-13-5). - 9.
-Snap the cover onto the actuator and then secure a wire tie around the actuator and cover to make sure the cover stays in place. - 10.
-Reconnect the two leads from the engine harness.
+Finally, push the spring down as far as it will go on the shaft.

+3. Use a wire tie to secure the cover to the actuator.